 [Section 33C inserted by No. 35 of 1972 s.6; amended by No. 14 of 1996 s.4.]

 [34.
-Repealed by No. 67 of 1964 s.9.]
+Deleted by No. 67 of 1964 s.9.]

 Regulations

 35. Power to make regulations

 The Governor may, on the recommendation of the Commissioner, make regulations not inconsistent with this Act, prescribing all things which by this Act are required or permitted to be prescribed or which it may be necessary or convenient to prescribe for the purpose of giving effect to the objects and purposes of this Act, including regulations prescribing the travelling expenses to be allowed to the Commissioner and his officers, and may by such regulations prescribe penalties for offences against the regulations not exceeding in any case the sum of $40 and regulations relating to the employment by the Commissioner of persons as cadets.